slopp/event_driven_dbt_assets/README.md

 1. Why not `observable_source_assets`?

 One alternative to scheduling a frequent job that creates asset observations would be to use observable source assets.
 Observable source assets achieve a similar event-driven outcome.
-However with observable source assets each asset must launch a run to check for updates to themseleves, whereas one job run can create multiple asset observations.
+However, with observable source assets each one must launch a run to check for an update, whereas in our example one job run can keep track of multiple source assets.

 For example, say you are reading from a kafka topic that contains events for multiple source assets.
 It is convenient to have one job read the event and assign the appropriate asset observation.
-If instead you used observable source assets, all of the  observable source assets would have to each check the event to see if applied.
+If instead you used observable source assets, all of the  observable source assets would have to each check the event to see if it applied to them.

 2. Why not sensors?